 November 11-14, 2021

-DEADLINE FOR SUBMITTING PROPOSALS: APRIL 9, 2021
+EXTENDED!
+DEADLINE FOR SUBMITTING PROPOSALS IS NOW APRIL 19, 2021

 As we begin 2021, we are very much looking forward to this year’s National Humanities Conference, which will be held November 11-14, 2021 in Detroit, Michigan.
 Of course, we are paying close attention to the CDC and WHO recommendations regarding COVID-19 and will adjust as necessary to ensure the health and well-being of attendees.
 In addition to the in-person event, we are currently planning a small number of virtual sessions in conjunction with the conference and opportunities to connect from afar.
 As you review the Call for Proposals, please note that there will be an opportunity to designate on the submission form that you are only interested in presenting virtually.

 CALL FOR PROPOSALS FOR NATIONAL HUMANITIES CONFERENCE DETROIT, MI 2021

 The 2021 National Humanities Conference, to be held in Detroit, offers an occasion for thinking about borders and how the humanities can help us understand how they are constructed, the challenges they pose, and ultimately explore ways they can be crossed.